Softly Screamed the Devil.

-Sau Clevy spends his days mediating in a broken legal system whilst struggling with transcendental visions that have haunted him since boyhood.
+Sau Clevy spends his days mediating for a broken legal system and struggling with transcendental visions that have haunted him since boyhood.
 When he is arrested for an assassination he did not commit, Sau realises the true ruthlessness of the system that he had so blindly trusted.
 In the eyes of the Keepers, his innocence is irrelevant, and torture has a way of changing a man.

 Teenage Hannielke Alvarez has invested her life in becoming a Keeper.
 When a golden opportunity arises, she is horrified by the vicious prerequisites attached.
 Feigning naïveté is not an option.
 Hesitation is heresy.
 And Hannielke is running out of time.